Bulkhead Koi Tank Connectors for hydroponics aquaponics Koi ponds. Works with underground drainage/waste pipe.

 Free Postage in the UK.
 Target delivery - three days.

-For underground drainage pipe (orange in the UK).
 Often used to connect a pond bottom drain to part 1 of a fish pond filtration system.
-Uniseal bulkheads are less expensive, take less time to install and will last without failure even in freezing temperatures.
+Uniseal bulkheads are less expensive, take less time to install and will last without failure.
+Not prone to failure in freezing temperatures.

 DuPont Uniseals® from Seals4U - The price you see is the price you pay, no extra postage (that is included in the price), no import duties,